angarsky/diveintopython/learn/classes/static_class.md

 Overall, static classes and static methods provide a way to represent functionality that doesn't depend on any instance or class variables, and can be used without creating an instance of a class.

-## Python Class Static Methods
+## What is a Static Method in Python

 Python allows us to create static classes and static methods within a class.
-A **static class in** is a class that doesn't require an instance of the class to be created before it is used.
+A static method in Python doesn't require an instance of the class to be created before it is used.
 Meanwhile, a Python class static method is a method whose first parameter is the class itself rather than the instance of the class.

 To create static classes and static methods, we simply use the `@staticmethod` decorator in Python.
 Here are some examples: